TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.9.1.1 =
+* Fixed issue with submission message not appearing when user specifies user-defined category
+* Updated french translation

 = 5.9.1 =
 * Replaced Thumbshots.org service with Robothumb.com to avoid regular issues with site
 * Added new option to specify thumbnail size under general settings